nemac/cirrus/README.md

 - delete volume
 - bundle steps to resize volume?
 - rename (enforce uniqueness)
+- describe with enough info to create

 ## Version 2
+### cloud
+- diff to do negative comparison (what's in cloud but not in config?)
+- diff robust to handle subobjects

 ### sg
 - setsg
 - create sg?